Notodden Municipality: Geography

-The municipality is located in Aust-Telemark, along the border with Buskerud.
+The municipality is located in Aust-Telemark, along the border with Buskerud county.
 Notodden Municipality includes the lands between the lakes Tinnsjå and Heddalsvatnet lake.
 The rivers Tinnelva and Heddøla both run through the municipality.
 The Blefjell mountains are located in the northern part of the municipality.
+The highest point in the municipality is the 1306.04 m tall mountain Bledalsrinden, just southeast of the border with Tinn Municipality.

+Tinn Municipality is located to the north, Flesberg Municipality is located to the northeast, Kongsberg Municipality is located to the east, Midt-Telemark Municipality is located to the south, Seljord Municipality is located to the southwest, and Hjartdal Municipality is located to the west.

 Climate

 Notodden has a humid continental climate (Dfb), with cold winters and mild summers.
 Situated inland at low altitude in the Telemark region, it is one of the warmer towns in Norway during summer.
 The weather station at Notodden Airport has been recording since March 1970 (temperature and wind speed).
 Precipitation data is from a different station in Notodden.
 The all-time high temperature 33.3 °C was recorded on 27 July 2018.